saivarunk/udacity-ml-azure-project-2/README.md

 ### 2. Creating AutoML Experiment

-An AutoML experiment is created using Bankmarketing dataset and relavent compute resources are allocated and with a Exit Criteria.
+In this step, we will create an experiment using **Automated ML**, configure a compute cluster, and use that cluster to run the experiment.

 Figure 3 - Displaying the bankmarketing dataset in ML Studio -> Datasets

 ![diagram](images/dataset-1.png)

+The AutoML experiment is created using Bankmarketing dataset and relavent compute resources are allocated and with a Exit Criteria.

 Figure 4 - Bankmarketing dataset is selected while creating AutoML experiment.